-In September 2015, BARDA awarded us the First BARDA Contract for treatment of thermal burn injuries, which is valued at up to \$112 million.
-In July 2017 and in May 2019, BARDA expanded its commitment by an aggregate supplemental amount of \$41 million, bringing potential total non-dilutive funding to a maximum of \$153 million.
+In September 2015, we were awarded the First BARDA Contract for treatment of thermal burn injuries, which was valued at up to \$112 million.
+In July 2017 and in May 2019, BARDA expanded its commitment by an aggregate supplemental amount of \$41 million.
+In March 2020, BARDA further expanded its commitment by additional \$5.5 million to support emergency readiness for NexoBrid deployment upon request of use of NexoBrid in mass casualty situations and in February 2022 BARDA expanded its awarded contract by providing supplemental funding of \$9 million to support the NexoBrid BLA resubmission to the FDA and the continuous expanded access program (collectively the "First BARDA Contract").

-The First BARDA contract is our primary contract with BARDA and relates to the advancement of the development and manufacturing, as well as the procurement, of NexoBrid as a medical countermeasure as part of BARDA preparedness for mass casualty events.
+The First BARDA Contract is our primary contract with BARDA and relates to the advancement of the development and manufacturing, as well as the procurement of NexoBrid as a medical countermeasure as part of U.S. preparedness for mass casualty events.

-Under the First BARDA Contract, BARDA has agreed to provide technical assistance and a total amount of \$77 million in funding for NexoBrid development activities towards U.S. marketing approval from the FDA.
-These activities include the ongoing NexoBrid Phase 3 (DETECT) study and subsequent requirements for BLA submission, the ongoing Phase 3 pediatric (CIDS) study and the NexoBrid expanded access treatment protocol (NEXT).
-The contract includes a \$16.5 million commitment for procurement of NexoBrid, contingent upon FDA eligibility, for use in an emergency or marketing approval.
-BARDA has initiated the procurement of NexoBrid for emergency stockpile as part of the HHS mission to build national preparedness for public health medical emergencies, and the first delivery is expected in the first quarter of 2020.
-The contract includes a \$10 million option to fund development of other potential NexoBrid indications and an option to fund up to \$50 million for additional NexoBrid procurement.
+Under the First BARDA Contract, BARDA provided technical assistance and a total of up to \$91 million in funding for NexoBrid development activities required to achieve U.S. marketing approval from the FDA.
+These activities include the NexoBrid Phase 3 (DETECT) study and subsequent requirements for BLA submission, the ongoing Phase 3 pediatric (CIDS) study and the NexoBrid expanded access treatment protocol (NEXT).
+In January 2020, BARDA committed an additional \$16.5 million to procure NexoBrid as part of the HHS mission to build national preparedness for public health medical emergencies.
+The contract further includes a \$10 million option to fund development of other potential NexoBrid indications and an option to procure additional NexoBrid valued at up to \$50 million.

-In September 2018, BARDA awarded us the Second BARDA Contract, which is an additional, separate contract to develop NexoBrid for the treatment of Sulfur Mustard injuries as part of BARDA's preparedness for mass casualty events.
+In September 2018, we were awarded the second BARDA contract (the "Second BARDA Contract"), which is an additional, separate contract to develop NexoBrid for the treatment of Sulfur Mustard injuries as part of BARDA's preparedness for mass casualty events.
 The Second BARDA Contract provides approximately \$12 million of funding to support research and development activities up to pivotal studies in animals under the U.S. FDA Animal Rule and contains options for BARDA to provide additional funding of up to \$31 million for additional development activities, animal pivotal studies, and the BLA submission for licensure of NexoBrid for the treatment of Sulfur Mustard injuries.

-The total aggregate value of funding for NexoBrid under the BARDA Contracts is up to \$196 million.
-As of December 31, 2019, the Company has recorded \$43 million in funding, in the aggregate, from BARDA under the two contracts.
+As of December 31, 2021, the Company has received approximately \$70 million in funding in the aggregate, from BARDA under the two contracts, and an additional \$14.6 million for procurement of NexoBrid for U.S. emergency preparedness.